Robert Calvert: Hawkwind

 A childhood friend of Hawkwind co-founder Nik Turner, Calvert joined Hawkwind as a lyricist, performance poet and occasional lead vocalist in 1971.
 Following a two-year absence, he rejoined as the band's principal lead vocalist in 1975 before leaving once again in 1979.
 Calvert co-wrote Hawkwind's hit single "Silver Machine", which reached No. 3 in the UK Singles Chart.
 Although Lemmy sings on the single version, this is an overdub of a live recording taken at the Roundhouse in London with Calvert on vocals.
 "They tried everyone else singing it except me", Lemmy later said.
 Calvert also directed the Space Ritual tour, which is widely perceived as the band's artistic zenith.

 During periods away from Hawkwind duties, Calvert worked on his solo career; his solo creative output included albums, stage plays, poetry, and a novel.
 His first solo album, Captain Lockheed and the Starfighters, was released in 1974.
 The record is a concept album, an amalgam of music and theatre focused around the Lockheed bribery scandals.
 In 1975, he won the Capital Radio poetry competition with his poem "Circle Line".
-In 1975, musician and producer Brian Eno produced and played on Calvert's second solo album, Lucky Leif and the Longships, a concept album which looked at the history of the US and the Vikings, who crossed the Atlantic to reach America before Columbus.
+In 1975, musician and producer Brian Eno, who had also played synthesizer on and contributed sound effects to his aforementioned debut, produced and reprised his duties on synthesizer on Calvert's second solo album, Lucky Leif and the Longships, a concept album which looked at the history of the US and the Vikings, who crossed the Atlantic to reach America before Columbus.
 In 1977, Hawkwind performed "Quark, Strangeness and Charm" on Marc Bolan's TV series, Marc.

 As well as Michael Moorcock and Brian Eno, Calvert's collaborators included Arthur Brown, Steve Peregrin Took, Jim Capaldi, Steve Pond, Inner City Unit, Vivian Stanshall, Nektar, John Greaves, Adrian Wagner, Amon Düül II and, posthumously, Spirits Burning, Dave Brock, and Krankschaft.

 Calvert suffered from bipolar disorder, which often caused a fractious relationship with his fellow musicians.
 At one point he was sectioned under the Mental Health Act.